Omega 8006 Nutrition Center Masticating Juicer

 Small feed chute requires more food prep

 A high-end masticating juicer, such as the Omega Nutrition Center, is the gold standard when it comes to extracting maximum juice from fruits and veggies.
-Masticating juicers crush fruits and vegetables in a bladeless system at low speed to prevent heat buildup that can damage perishable vitamins, minerals, and antioxidants.
+Masticating juicers crush fruits and vegetables in a bladeless system at low speed to prevent heat buildup.
 Keep in mind, this style of juicer will take longer to operate compared to higher-speed centrifugal models.
 But, if you want to make high-quality juice with minimum food waste, a masticating juicer is your best bet.
 Is the Omega Nutrition Center the best in its class?
 We stocked up on produce to find out.

 Setup: Takes some practice